-Commercial property financing is possible with long-term and shortterm loans.
-In both cases there is a risk of rising interest rates.
-A decisive counter measure is the selection of fixed interest periods.
+Commercial property financing is possible with long-term and short-term loans.
+With particular reference to the case of long-term loans, there is a risk of rising interest rates.
+A decisive counter-measure is the selection of fixed interest periods.

-However, the risk of interest rate fluctuation still exists at the time of the extension of a loan or upon the conclusion of follow up financing.
+However, the risk of interest rate fluctuation still exists at the time of the extension of a loan or upon the conclusion of follow-up financing.

-This can be hedged against by derivatives, particularly interest rate swaps.
+This risk can be hedged against by using derivative instruments, particularly interest rate swaps or interest rate caps.

-The most common type of interest rate swap is a Plain Vanilla Swap.
-It is available through the lending institution itself or a third-party financial institution.
-Within the scope of the Plain Vanilla Swap the borrower agrees to pay a fixed rate to the counterparty, while receiving a floating rate indexed to a reference rate (e.g. threemonth Euribor).
-With the money received by the counterparty the floating loan interest is paid to the lending institution.
+The most common type of interest rate swap is a plain vanilla swap, which may be available through the lending institution itself or a third-party financial institution.
+Within the scope of the Plain Vanilla Swap the borrower agrees to pay a fixed rate to the counterparty, while receiving a floating rate indexed to a reference rate (e.g. three-month Euribor)1.